Skip to main content

 • Meta fields - users can include many kinds of metadata (e.g., owner, medallion status, department) under the dbt meta tag.
 To do so, mark the "Include as dbt meta" checkbox on any Model Governance field.

-• Standard dbt properties - dbt source and model properties (e.g., tests, freshness, docs) will be available as pre-configured fields in the database documentation and will be available to users on all Enterprise plans.
+• Standard dbt properties - dbt source and model properties (e.g., tests, freshness, docs) will be available as pre-configured fields in the database documentation.

 For additional information on maintaining dbt properties, please see the related article at the end of this page.